seydem-dev/erc-20/README.md

 ```
 transferOwnership()
 ```
-*Change owner of smart contract.*
+*Changes owner of smart contract.*

 ```
 allowance()
 ```
-*Function to determine how much tokens approved address is allowed to spend.*
+*Determines how much tokens approved address is allowed to spend.*

 ```
 balanceOf()
 ```
-*Get token balance of any user.*
+*Returns token balance of any address.*

 ```
 decimals()
 ```
-*Decimals for ERC20 token, most of the time 18 decimals meaning 0.000000000000000001 is the lowest amount allowed to transfer.*
+*Decimals for ERC20 token, most of the time 18 decimals, meaning 0.000000000000000001 is the lowest amount allowed to transfer.*

 ```
 name()
 ```
-*Token name, like ETHER.*
+*Sets token name, like ETHER.*

 ```
 owner()
 ```
-*Address of smart contract deployer.*
+*Returns address of smart contract deployer.*

 ```
 symbol()
 ```
-*Token symbol or ticker, like ETH.*
+*Sets token symbol or ticker, like ETH.*

 ```
 totalSupply()
 ```
-*Every ERC20 token in existence.*
+*Returns amount of all token in existence.*

 ```
 mint()
 ```
-*Function, which mints $BANANA.*
+*Function which mints $BANANA.*

 ```
 pause()